TechExeter/conference-2021/_speakers/magdalena-wielopolska.md

 pronoun: She/Her
 title: Director of Experience
 company: Kooth
-talk-title: Understanding accessibility makes you a better developer/designer/leader
+session-title: Understanding accessibility makes you a better developer/designer/leader

-### DO NOT MODIFY THIS SECTION
+session-length: 45 mins

-headshot: /images/speakers/
+headshot: not-supplied-yet
-track: "2"
+track: "1"
-timeslot: "00:00"
+timeslot: "tba"
 date: 2021-09-08
-type: Talk
+type: talk
+# talk, workshop, other
 delivery: recorded
+# live or recorded
 qa: live
+# live or none

 level: 1
-### DO NOT MODIFY (END)
+# 1 = No prior knowledge / entry-level
+# 2 = mid-level
+# 3 = advanced

 twitter:
  - Magdalena_Wielo
-# linkedin:
+# linkedin: not-supplied
 takeaways:
  - You'll understand accessibility, and the practice of inclusive design and development
  - It’ll help you bake accessibility into your own practice and your team